I have 20 years' experience working in the car industry. I love technology, fashion, movies, sports, reading and a ton of other stuff.

-There are a surprisingly high percentage of vehicles on the road that have had aftermarket paint work done to them.
+There is a surprisingly high percentage of vehicles on the road that have had aftermarket paintwork done to them.
 The majority of those are as a result of an accident.
-However, some are painted due to malicious damage and some through personal choice.
+However, some are painted due to malicious damage, and some are through personal choice.
 Remember that just because a car has had an accident, it does not mean it is a bad car.
 Many “fender-benders” are relatively minor and the car will serve you well for years to come.

 My desire is that a potential buyer reading this might be able to use these car-buying tips and go into their used car purchase just a little bit wiser and better educated so as to not get taken for a ride literally and figuratively at the same time!